appbaseio/reactivesearch/content/api/javascript/apireference.md

 Promise.

 ### getQuerySuggestions()
 This method allows you to execute search on `.suggestions` index.
 It is useful to curate search suggestions based on actual search queries that you are making.
+Read more about it over [here](/docs/analytics/query-suggestions/).
 Example:
 ```javascript
 appbaseRef